 A project is carried on if it involves some form of continuing activity.
-The holding of a passive investment such as a rental property would not have sufficient activity to constitute the carrying on of a project.
+The holding of a passive investment such as a rental property would not represent sufficient continuing activity to constitute the carrying on of a project.

 The capital expenditure is known as a 'project amount' and is expenditure incurred: